 Every so often, you hear of someone you know who has had a “blood clot” in their lungs.
 While this sounds scary, in many situations it can be easily treated with medication to prevent complications.
 However, unlike some of the other venous disorders, a pulmonary embolism has the potential to be life-threatening.
 If you have varicose veins your chance of getting deep vein thrombosis (DVT) is five times higher.
 DVT can migrate and cause a pulmonary embolism To learn more information about pulmonary embolism disease, read below.
+If you have any questions for our vein specialists, contact us today.

 What Is a Pulmonary Embolism?